 Ball State University students (majoring in English) will work as interns at this year’s conference.
 Here’s the new generation of interns (we call them MWW Ninjas) who will assist the literary agents and work as social media tutors helping attendees at Midwest Writers Workshop 2017.
 Introducing …

 2017 Agent Assistants

 Six interns (with on-site coordinator Sarah Hollowell) will work as assistants to the agents.
 Before the conference, they will communicate with you to schedule pitches, and during the conference, they’ll keep time and make sure things run smoothly.
-If you signed up to pitch, you should be hearing from one of these interns soon.
+If you signed up to pitch, you will receive an email with a Google Doc with the agents’ schedules.

 Sarah Hollowell is a writer of YA, speculative fiction, and essays.
 She’ll read almost anything, but YA dominates her bookshelves and Kindlespace.
 She’s super into cats and the apocalypse.
 Her essays have been published on The Butter, The Gloss, Fantasy Literature, and Women Write About Comics.
 Her fiction will soon appear in Fireside Fiction.
 This is her fifth year helping at the Midwest Writers Workshop. http://sarahhollowell.com/